 As a child I enjoyed reading and I expected it to be easy to read to my kids.
-I did lots of reading when to him when he was a baby, however as soon as he was on the move he had no interest in sitting and listening to me!
+I did lots of reading with my eldest as a baby, however as soon as he was on the move he had no interest in sitting and listening to me!

 My son is autistic and as a toddler it was very difficult to get his attention.
 I kept at it and would try to read with him most days.
 Often my son would take the book away from me or close it.
 I found this really hard as I was desperate to engage with him and it was something he really struggled to do.

 I have since found lots of ways to make reading a book more exciting and here I will give you some of my favourite ideas and tips.

 So first of all what are your child’s interests, what do they play with?
 If they love cars read a book about cars.